 Other narrow stairs lead to the second storey of the tower with a semicircular dome.
-It is interesting how it looks like since it was built about 1500 by Venetians, and the Ottomans completed it in the 16th century.
+It is interesting how it looks since it was built about 1500 by Venetians, and the Ottomans completed it in the 16th century.

-The view of the blue sea, the Sea gate and the Bourtzi tower is amazing.
+The view of the blue sea, the Sea Gate and the Bourtzi Tower is amazing.
 Everything looks like one captured moment of the long history, while the fresh and strong wind is blowing across the sea and between the fortified walls…

 How to get to Methoni Castle

 Well, Methoni is located 64 km from Kalamata, the capital and central port of the Messinia region.
 You can get there by car or by KTEL bus – it takes about 1h 40m.
-But if you are coming from Athens, it is about 290 km far.
+But if you are coming from Athens, it is about 290 km away.

 Visiting hours: every day from 8 to 15, except on Mondays and a few holidays.
 The ticket is 3 euros for adults, and it takes about 1-2 hours to visit the castle.

-Close to Methoni, you can visit Kalamata or other fascinating fortresses around Pylos town and Navarino bay.
+Close to Methoni, you can visit Kalamata or other fascinating fortresses around Pylos town and Navarino Bay.

 But it is another story, and you can read more about it here.